E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

 \subsection{Main Results}

-Here, we first present the detailed results of our E2S2-BART variant models and other cutting-edge pretrained models on the GLUE benchmarks.
-Then, we compare our models with the baselines on the generative summarization, GEC and dialogue generation tasks for further analysis.
+We first present the detailed results of our E2S2-BART variant models and other cutting-edge pretrained models on the GLUE benchmarks, and then compare our models with the baselines on the generative summarization, GEC and dialogue generation tasks for further analysis.